 Risk Who it effects How is this controlled?

-General climbing General climbing
+General climbing

 Equipment

 Equipment failing due to improper use leading to fall from height Guests Staff Instructors to hold suitable qualifications that have competence to show that they have been trained and understand through an assessment of a technical expert (MIA) how all the equipment used for climbing is correctly fitted.
-BFA use in house qualifications taught by SPA / RCI holders with experience of training staff, see the matrix after this risk assessment for more information The syllabus has been approved by our external MIA assessor Assessments completed by MIA as stipulated in the qualification matrix that follows this risk assessment Staff have an annual internal update to refresh skills The use of any new equipment is properly taught to staff by appropriate staff
+BFA use in house qualifications taught by SPA / RCI holders with experience of training staff, see the matrix after this risk assessment for more information The syllabus has been approved by our external MIA assessor Assessments completed by MCI as stipulated in the qualification matrix that follows this risk assessment Staff have an annual internal update to refresh skills

-Equipment failing due to improper checks leading to falls from height Guests Staff As part of staff training and assessment staff are expected to demonstrate competence when checking equipment

-Equipment visual check will be carried out upon taking the kit from the store before being issued to clients or set up Checks will be done before every use visually Detailed checks are to be done every at least every 6 months in line with manufactures recommendations, these will be logged for future reference.
-Damaged equipment / equipment which staff are unsure about will be removed from use and if necessary retired or sent away for a second opinion Falling from height Participants falling from height while taking part in the activity Guests Staff All people operating on the activity will wear a safety harness connected to a safety rope / line managed by a competent instructor Group sized managed to 1:8 Maximum of 2 ropes to be supervised that are adjacent to each other Equipment not fit for purpose failing leading to falls from height Guests Staff All equipment will be stored and kept in line with manufactures recommendations All equipment will be used as illustrated by its manufactures and for its intended purpose System failing through inadequate set up leading to falls from height All 2 x large boulder used in set up, equalised Set up is simple to set up Staff are trained and assessed in this new for 2023 east crag will have in place a fixed anchor system this will be 2 x petzl Bat'inox (14 mm x 100 stainless steel) equalised using 12mm swaged and tested wire rope slings these anchors will be pull tested annually Quarry edge Falling off the quarry ledge leading to impact injuries Staff Guests During set up staff make themselves safe when operating at the edge by using safety lines.
+• The use of any new equipment is properly taught to staff by competent staff Equipment failing due to improper checks leading to falls from height Guests Staff As part of staff training and assessment staff are expected to demonstrate competence when checking equipment Equipment visual check will be carried out upon taking the kit from the store before being issued to clients or set up Checks will be done before every use visually Detailed checks are to be done every at least every 6 months in line with manufactures recommendations, these will be logged for future reference.
+Damaged equipment / equipment which staff are unsure about will be removed from use and if necessary retired or sent away for a second opinion Falling from height Participants falling from height while taking part in the activity Guests Staff All people operating on the activity will wear a safety harness connected to a safety rope / line managed by a competent instructor Group sized managed to 1:8 Maximum of 2 ropes to be supervised that are adjacent to each other Equipment not fit for purpose failing leading to falls from height Guests Staff All equipment will be stored and kept in line with manufactures recommendations All equipment will be used as illustrated by its manufactures and for its intended purpose System failing through inadequate set up leading to falls from height All 2 x large boulder used in set up, equalised Set up is simple to set up Staff are trained and assessed in this new for 2023 east crag will have in place a fixed anchor system this will be 2 x petzl Bat'inox (14 mm x 100 stainless steel) equalised using 12mm swaged and tested wire rope slings these anchors will be pull tested annually Quarry edge - Falling off the quarry ledge leading to impact injuries Staff Guests During set up staff make themselves safe when operating at the edge by using safety lines.
 We define 'at the edge' by anything within 1 meter to the edge BFA has pre made sets of identical rigging systems that include equipment for staff safety, anchor points and belay equipment.
 These are checked regularly, and taught to all staff by approved trainers in one single way on which it is to be used.
-All climbs are to be rigged using this system to ensure the safety of all associated users (with the exception of the training wall which has a bespoke and specifically trained system).
+All climbs are to be rigged using this